ryleelyman/Site/content/pages/research.md

 in another guise by Krstić and Vogtmann.
 {{< /abstract >}}

-- **A family of CAT(0) outer automorphism groups of free products**
+- **When is the Outer Space of a free product CAT(0)?**
 Available at [arXiv:2209.04711](https://arxiv.org/abs/2209.04711).
 {{< abs "CAT0ABZ" >}}Abstract{{< /abs >}}
 {{< abstract "CAT0ABZ" >}}
-Consider the free product of two nontrivial finite groups with an infinite cyclic group.
+Generalizing Culler and Vogtmann’s Outer Space for the free group, Guirardel and Levitt construct an Outer Space for a free product of groups.
-We prove that the 2-dimensional spine of Outer Space for this free product supports an equivariant CAT(0) metric with infinitely many ends.
+We completely characterize when this space (or really its simplicial spine) supports an equivariant piecewise-Euclidean or piecewise-hyperbolic CAT(0) metric.
-The outer automorphism group of this free product is thus relatively hyperbolic.
+Our results are mostly negative, extending thesis work of Bridson and related to thesis work of Cunningham.
-In the special case that both finite groups are cyclic of order two, we show that the outer automorphism group is virtually a certain Coxeter group, and that the spine of Outer Space may be identified with its Davis–Moussong complex.
+In particular, provided the dimension of the spine is at least three, it is never CAT(0).
-These outer automorphism groups thus exhibit behavior extremely different from outer automorphism groups of free groups, and conjecturally, from other outer automorphism groups of free products of finite and cyclic groups.
+Surprisingly, we exhibit one family of free products for which the Outer Space is two-dimensional and _does_ support an equivariant CAT(0) metric.
 {{< /abstract >}}

 - **On Whitehead's cut vertex lemma**